 The Concept of Evil

-During the past thirty years, moral, political, and legal philosophers have become increasingly interested in the concept of evil.
-This interest has been partly motivated by ascriptions of ‘evil’ by laymen, social scientists, journalists, and politicians as they try to understand and respond to various atrocities and horrors of the past eighty years, e.g., the Holocaust, the Rwandan genocide, the 9/11 terrorist attacks, and killing sprees by serial killers such as Jeffery Dahmer.
+Since World War II, moral, political, and legal philosophers have become increasingly interested in the concept of evil.
+This interest has been partly motivated by ascriptions of ‘evil’ by laymen, social scientists, journalists, and politicians as they try to understand and respond to various atrocities and horrors, such as genocides, terrorist attacks, mass murders, and tortures and killing sprees by psychopathic serial killers.
 It seems that we cannot capture the moral significance of these actions and their perpetrators by calling them ‘wrong’ or ‘bad’ or even ‘very very wrong’ or ‘very very bad.’
 We need the concept of evil.

 Evil in the broad sense, which includes all natural and moral evils, tends to be the sort of evil referenced in theological contexts, such as in discussions of the problem of evil.
 The problem of evil is the problem of accounting for evil in a world created by an all-powerful, all-knowing, all-good God.
 It seems that if the creator has these attributes, there would be no evil in the world.
 But there is evil in the world.
 Thus, there is reason to believe that an all-powerful, all-knowing, all-good creator does not exist.